Tits 'n Ass

 Tits 'n Ass is the twenty-fifth and final studio album by Dutch rock band Golden Earring, released on 11 May 2012.
 It was their first studio album since 2003's Millbrook U.S.A., but was not issued in the U.S. It was the group's final album before their 2021 breakup.

+The album cover model was designed by Dutch pin-up artist and tattoo designer Claudia Hek.

 Track listing

 All songs written by Barry Hay and George Kooymans.